raweden/vscode-tabgroups/README.md

 # TabGroups - VSCode Extension

-A manager for groups of tabs.
+A manager vscode tabs in sets of groups, and allows save/restore a selected range of files (similar to tab groups in web browsers)